Sunburn Prevention Tips

 Dog Sun Hat

 This Summer Dog Hat (from Amazon) will keep your doxie cool and comfortable in the sun.
 There are several different sizes.
 It is handmade in the USA.
-This hat will help protect your dog’s eyes and provide UV protection from the sun’s harmful rays.

 Protect your Dachshund’s precious eyes this summer too.
 Dog goggles are flexible, waterproof, and provide protection from the sun’s harmful UV rays.
 They work well for your everyday stroll around the block or for a fun motorcycle ride.